What is Forensic Accounting?

-It is internationally recognized and sought after by employers such as the FBI or the U.S. Department of Defense.
+It’s internationally recognized and sought after by employers such as the FBI or the U.S. Department of Defense.

-You will need two years of fraud-related work experience and a Bachelor’s degree to sit for the CFE exam.
+Ultimately, you’ll need two years of fraud-related work experience and a Bachelor’s degree to sit for the CFE exam.

 However, after all this hard work, a CFE certificate may increase your pay level by as much as 25%.